If you’ve found this page, at one point or another you may have asked yourself “Do I need an employee handbook?”

 No problem.
 Let’s review a few common objections:

-“But my practice is too small!” – No, it isn’t.
+“But my business is too small!” – No, it isn’t.
 There’s no longer any such thing as being small enough to fly under the radar of DOL enforcers OR money-hungry lawyers looking for settlement payouts.
 In fact, lawyers often count on small businesses for very large settlements, because they know you don’t have the resources for a lengthy and even more expensive court battle.

 “But I already have handbook that I wrote/created from a template/downloaded/inherited!” – Sorry, but if you ever get sued, chances are good that you will be left unprotected, if not self-incriminated, by a template, borrowed, or self-written handbook.
 Why?
 Because templates and borrowed/downloaded/etc. handbooks are too generic.
 Would you rather have something made to fit you, or take a chance on a “one-size-fits-all” solution that might fail at any moment?
-And self-written handbooks contain dangerously imaginative policies that are often totally non-compliant with employment laws, leaving you, and your practice, in legal hot water.
+And self-written handbooks contain dangerously imaginative policies that are often totally non-compliant with employment laws, leaving you, and your business, in legal hot water.